jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 AVC / H.264 8-bit is still widely used due to its excellent compatibility.
 All AMD GPUs that support AMF or VA-API can decode and encode it.

-- **Decoding & Encoding H.264 8-bit** - Any AMD GPU that supports AMF or VA-API
+- **Decoding & Encoding H.264 8-bit** - Any AMD GPU supporting AMF or VA-API

 ### Transcode HEVC

 HEVC / H.265 remains the first choice for storing 4K 10-bit, HDR and Dolby Vision video.
-It has mature software encoder [x265 and documentation](https://x265.readthedocs.io/en/master/) support, as well as the widely implemented hardware codecs in most GPUs released after 2016.
+It has mature software encoding support thanks to [x265](https://x265.readthedocs.io/en/master/), as well as the widely implemented hardware encoding support in most GPUs released after 2016.

 The HEVC support on AMD is complicated: